 In short

 Preparing business taxes shouldn’t be a hassle if you have your financial ducks in a row.
-By staying on top of your financial information all year long, you’ll not only be ready for tax season, but also create a more functional business in every way.
+By staying on top of your financial information all year long, you’ll not only be ready for tax season but also create a more functional business in every way.
 Use these tax tips to make sure that you’re never caught without vital information required by the IRS.

 Having an account with North One makes organizing all your business expenses easy.
 When tax time comes, you’ll save time and avoid mistakes by staying on top of your finances.
-Sign up for North One today and get a limited time reward of $50 when you deposit $50.